 Designed by PeaceRep, these courses support the development of peacebuilding professionals, conflict advisers, and students

-PeaceRep is developing a teaching programme that draws on our data-driven, comparative research into the design and management of peace and transition processes.
+PeaceRep’s teaching programme draws on our data-driven, comparative research into the design and management of peace and transition processes.
 This is part of our commitment to knowledge exchange and best practice in peace and conflict studies, and our vision to inform students’ and professionals’ understandings of emerging trends and tools in peace processes, conflict resolution, and digital transformation.

 PeaceRep offers part-time, short online courses designed to support the development of conflict advisers and peacebuilding professionals through carefully curated resources and expert-led seminars on cutting-edge peace process research.